1 week later I'm 8,000 days

 Last Minute

-Mere days before issue 006 got duplicated, we receive a Skalatones postcard from Ken of Thug Head 'zine and Auburn Correctional.
-I wonder if he knew their claim to fame is the track "Mr. Probation Officer"?
-We later find out the warden won't let you read contraband stuff like HP! in the can, so he never saw a finished zine – yet managed to get enclosed girlie pics?
+Mere days before issue 006 got duplicated, we received a Skalatones postcard from Ken of Thug Head 'zine and Auburn Correctional Facility, and wonder if he knew their claim to fame is the track "Mr. Probation Officer"?
+We later learn the warden won't let you read contraband stuff like HP in the clink, so he never saw a finished 'zine – yet managed to get enclosed girlie pics?
 You figure it out.
-Another issue again to wreak havoc on local radio with more scathing FM quality control vitriol courtesy Mr. Fritz. yikes!
+Another issue again to wreak havoc on local radio with more scathing FM quality control vitriol courtesy Mr Fritz.

 Aitken & Rice

 R.I.P.
 Skatastrophe The national all-ska magazine based in Florida expires after eight massive & impressive issues.
-Like HP, it was started Fall '95 as an outgrowth of editor/ publisher Jamie Bogner's work as a Rhodes College dj.
+Like HP, it began Fall '95 as an outgrowth of editor/ publisher Jamie Bogner's work as a Rhodes College dj.
 Don't argue.

 Some area bands featured here broke up after this came out, but some didn't like the Motives and Geneseo's Blackouts.
 Aquinas evermore!
-Oct 19 the TV crew guest hosts Shannon Dunham's WITR Ska on My Radio show with 2 hours exclusively upstate ska.
-On this date he pulls out the lost HP2 addressed to Little Davie, shoved behind a metal filing cabinet 3 years and tragically never made it to him.
-Magazine has a few creases but in good condition – no tears, been kept flat for years.
-Pietasters in Syracuse plus AP Mag ran the large feature 'Too Much Too Soon: the 2 Tone Ska Story' by Chris Nickson.
+Oct 19 the TV crew guest host Shannon Dunham's WITR Ska On My Radio show with 2 hours exclusively upstate ska.
+On this date he pulls out the lost HP2 addressed to Lil' Davey, shoved behind a metal filing cabinet three years and tragically never made it to him.
+Magazine has a few creases but is in good condition – no tears, been kept flat for years.
+Pietasters Syracuse that September.
 Nov 21 ska tv hosts what would become its first annual Skanksgiving fest at Water St with Spider Nick & Maddogs + 5 upstate acts.
-A pipe burst and the apartment got soaked.
-Fast forward a year and headliner is the Slackers!
+A pipe burst and our apartment got soaked.
+Fast forward a year and headliner is the Slackers w/o Vic!

 Maude Flanders killed by flying tshirt 2-13-00: "I'm really sorry to hear that.
 We just lost our drummer to a Pentecostal ska band.
 Uh, I know it's not the same but."
 Considering Mexican Cession Jurassic Park & Douglas Leader's DLO NAVY parody tees, PLAYSKA® logos get screenprinted as promotion for cable access. wayne's world party time excellent.
 I get a real job, meet Marty K, we go to lunch at the honky tonk rib joint where he encourages me to check out a cool dino band mural painted over the stage – to which I can volunteer superb CNY illustrator Elliot Mattice is artist.

-Beantown veterans Bim Skala Bim do a muni mula foil cover concept for their 8th album, 2000's Krinkle, inna similar reprographic style to HP1 face.
 Allstonians!
-Pressure Cooker hits Empire Brewing twice in as many months.
+Pressure Cooker hits Empire Brewing Co. twice in as many months.
 Execution on the third of May, Metallica & Dr. Dre bring litigation against Napster 5/3.
 Rudy Boesch, (Survivor) born in Rochester gets his own "Rudy" action figure.
 Thursday Night Stomp 8/10/00.
+C'mon Mr. Krinkle tell me why Beantown veterans Bim Skala Bim do a muni mula foil cover concept for their 8th album, 9/23/00's Krinkle, inna similar reprographic style to HP1 face.

-Retail distro of ska music changed drastically but a few copies of the mag were carried in stores in Roc -Syr -Buf, NYC, Montreal PQ, Lund Sweden and Eindhoven Holland for the die hards.
-You could ask for copies at Olivers Syracuse/ Sound Garden Geneseo/ Bop Shop Records, Fantastic, Ultrasonic Rochester and Home of the Hits Buffalo; sold on a consignment basis.
+Retail distro of ska music changed drastically but a few copies of the mag were carried in stores in Rochester, Syracuse, Buffalo, NYC, Montreal, Lund (Sweden) and Eindhoven (Holland) for ska die hards.
+You could ask for copies at Olivers Syracuse/ Sound Garden Geneseo/ Bop Shop, Fantastic, Ultrasonic Rochester and Home of the Hits Buffalo; sold on a consignment basis.
 Compared to a larger run like 40,000 there weren't that many made.

 I know i've got my number six somewhere and I've had my sticker on my sax case for years – now it's been moved to my car "dance, music, printed, SKA" amazing!